Crypto Tax Switzerland: 2024 Guide

 How to avoid paying tax on crypto in Switzerland

 There are ways to strategically - and legally - reduce your crypto taxes in Switzerland.
-But remember - you need to make any moves to optimise your tax position by the end of the financial year, so you've missed the boat on 2021.
-However, for the 2022 financial year, you can pay less crypto tax by:
+But remember - you need to make any moves to optimize your tax position by the end of the financial year.
+You can pay less crypto tax by: